2021 NCAA Division I women's basketball championship game: Game summary

 The teams played evenly for much of the third quarter; entering up seven, Stanford traded baskets with Arizona before a pair of layups put the Cardinal up by 11.
 Aari McDonald quickly made a three-pointer and a pair of free throws to cut the lead to six, but Stanford responded with a couple of two-point baskets of their own to reestablish their double-digit lead.
 Over the remainder of the quarter, Arizona forced several turnovers on a 9–2 run to bring the margin down to three.

 Stanford started the final quarter strongly, making three field goals in the first three minutes to extend their lead to eight.
-Aari McDonald made a three-pointer, to which Cameron Brink responded with a dunk, before Arizona's offense converted several shots to cut the margin to a single point.
+Aari McDonald made a three-pointer, to which Cameron Brink responded with a lay-in on a deep seal and then a block of a Shaina Pellington shot, before Arizona's offense converted several shots to cut the margin to a single point.
 With 2:24 to play, Stanford's Haley Jones completed a three-point play to make the score 54–50.
 From there, the only points scored were three free throws by Aari McDonald; despite a turnover on a shot clock violation by Stanford with six seconds left, the Wildcats were unable to overcome the one-point deficit, giving Stanford their third national title and first since 1992.
 With Tara VanDerveer having been Stanford's head coach since 1985 (taking the 1995–96 season off to coach the US women's national team at the 1996 Summer Olympics) and thus having coached all three of the program's national title teams, the 29-year gap between her most recent national titles is the longest in NCAA Division I history for a head coach in any sport.